captainalan/pelican-test/README.md

-# Getting Started with Pelican (Static Site Generator)
+# My Blog Using Pelican (Static Site Generator)

-See this site deployed on [GitHub Pages](https://captainalan.github.io/pelican-test/).
+I started this blog to try out [Pelican](https://github.com/getpelican/pelican).
+As I've made somme hard links to this blog, I'm decided to keep deploying stuff to the published site on [GitHub Pages](https://captainalan.github.io/pelican-test/).

+## Pre-requisites

+I will assume basic working knowledge of Python, Markdown, HTML/CSS and client side JavaScript.

 ## Setting up

 시작이 빈이다
 "Starting is half the battle"

-### Pre-requisites

-All instructions below assume you are working with WSL under Windows.
-Similar steps probably work on all UNIX based systems, including MacOS.

-I will assume basic working knowledge of Python, Markdown, HTML/CSS and client side JavaScript.

-### Installing things
+### Installing Pelican

 You need a working installation of Python (3) and `pip` to use Pelican.
 In the [official Pelican docs](http://docs.getpelican.com/en/3.6.3/install.html) there